 Now I invite you to get creative and find a solution that will help you change one of your unhealthier habits.
 Give it some time to become natural.
 On average it takes about 66 days to create a new habit.
 And, then please, send me an email and share your story with me.

 Want to work with me to change some of your bad habits?
-Schedule your complimentary coaching strategy phone call by clicking the bar below.
+Schedule your complimentary coaching strategy phone call by sending me an email.